Article and Comment Frames Shape the Quality of Online Comments: Results

 \paragraph{RQ1.1 Article Frame Effects}

-Article framing exerts a significant influence on comment health in both outlets (NYT: $\chi^2(9) = 368.27$, $p < 0.001$; SOCC: $\chi^2(9) = 26.97$, $p = 0.001$).
-Health and Economic frames consistently elicit the healthiest comments across both platforms (84--87\% healthy comments), while Political, Fairness, and Morality frames generate the least healthy discourse (72--77\%), indicating that value-laden and polarizing frames provoke more contentious user engagement.
+The primary frame of the article exerts a significant influence on comment health in both outlets (NYT: $\chi^2(9) = 368.27$, $p < 0.001$; SOCC: $\chi^2(9) = 26.97$, $p = 0.001$).
+Health and Economic frames consistently elicit the healthiest comments across both platforms (84--87\% healthy comments), while Political, Fairness, and Morality frames generate the least healthy discourse (72--77\% healthy), indicating that value-laden frames provoke more contentious user engagement.

-\paragraph{RQ1.2 Frame Alignment Effects} The degree of alignment between article and comment frames significantly predicts comment health in both platforms (NYT: $\chi^2(2) = 340.61$, $p < .001$; SOCC: $\chi^2(2) = 48.16$, $p < .001$), after controlling for topic.
-A clear gradient emerges (Figure~\ref{fig:frame-alignment-health}): comments that match article frames are the healthiest, followed by selective reframing (adopting secondary frames present in the article), with complete reframing (introducing frames absent from the article) exhibiting the lowest health.
+\paragraph{RQ1.2 Frame Alignment Effects} The degree of alignment between article and comment frames significantly predicts comment health on both platforms (NYT: $\chi^2(2) = 340.61$, $p < .001$; SOCC: $\chi^2(2) = 48.16$, $p < .001$), after controlling for topic.
+A clear gradient emerges (Figure~\ref{fig:frame-alignment-health}): comments that adopt the primary article frame are the healthiest, followed by selective reframing (adopting secondary frames present in the article), with complete reframing (introducing frames absent from the article) exhibiting the lowest health.
 All three pairwise comparisons between frame alignment conditions are significant at $p \ll .001$ (See Table~\ref{tab:rq1-alignment} in the Appendix).
 This trend holds across topics (see Figure~\ref{fig:frame-alignment-by-topic} in Appendix~\ref{sec:appendix-frame-alignment-topics}).

 The selective reframing category is particularly informative.
-Readers who remain within the article’s \textit{frame repertoire}, even when shifting away from its primary emphasis, tend to engage more constructively than those who introduce completely novel perspectives.
+Readers who remain within the article's \textit{frame repertoire}, even when shifting away from its primary emphasis, tend to engage more constructively than those who introduce completely novel perspectives.

 \paragraph{Topic Effects}